krzemienski/awesome-from-stars/README.md

 * [jhao104/proxy_pool](https://github.com/jhao104/proxy_pool): Python ProxyPool for web spider
 * [NVIDIA/proxyfs](https://github.com/NVIDIA/proxyfs): None
 * [facebook/proxygen](https://github.com/facebook/proxygen): A collection of C++ HTTP libraries including an easy to use HTTP server.
-* [ProxymanApp/Proxyman](https://github.com/ProxymanApp/Proxyman): Modern.
-Native.
-Delightful Web Debugging Proxy for macOS, iOS, and Android ⚡️
+* [ProxymanApp/Proxyman](https://github.com/ProxymanApp/Proxyman): The best-in-class HTTP Debugger for macOS.
+Capture HTTP/HTTPS from macOS, iOS, Android with a few clicks ✅
 * [unprofession-al/proxyproxy](https://github.com/unprofession-al/proxyproxy): A proxy that handles your corporate proxies for you
 * [HHK1/PryntTrimmerView](https://github.com/HHK1/PryntTrimmerView): A set of tools to trim, crop and select frames inside a video
 * [Jahaja/psdash](https://github.com/Jahaja/psdash): A linux system information web dashboard using psutils and flask